 Transcendental Meditation opens the awareness to the infinite reservoir of energy, creativity, and intelligence that lies deep within everyone. – Maharishi Mahesh Yogi

-Have you ever wanted to learn how to practice Transcendental Meditation (TM)?
-Arguably one of the most popular forms of meditation in the West, it’s ironically challenging to learn without spending lots of money and joining the TM movement.
+Have you ever wanted to learn more about Transcendental Meditation (TM)?
+Arguably one of the most popular forms of meditation on the planet, it’s ironically challenging to learn without spending lots of money and joining the TM movement.

-So we wanted to provide a basic overview and “behind the scenes” tour of this hugely popular approach to meditation.
-In this episode of the OneMind Meditation podcast, I interview AboutMeditation.com cofounder Tom Bershad about how to practice Transcendental Meditation.
+So we wanted to provide a first hand account of this hugely popular approach to meditation.
+In this episode of the OneMind Meditation podcast, I interview AboutMeditation.com cofounder Tom Bershad about his experience practicing Transcendental Meditation.

 Sweeping Into The Mainstream